Residence Community Guiding Principles

 During the winter term, students may be offered the option of a consolidated single if space permits.
 A consolidated single is a double room with only one occupant where the occupant pays an additional fee.
 If a student does not accept the offer of a consolidated single and the associated charges, they are not permitted to use the entire room and must keep their items on their side of the room only.
 In addition, students who do not accept the option of a consolidated single may be assigned a new roommate or be moved to another double room.
 Please refer to the Consolidated Singles process for more information.

-There are specific dates students are permitted to be in residence, failure to comply with these dates will result in a per diem charge and/or administrative sanctions.
+There are specific dates students are permitted to be in residence, failure to comply with these dates will result in a financial charge and/or administrative sanctions.

 The Department of Residences understands that decorating is important in making your room and unit feel like home.
 The Department of Residences reserves the right to remove objectionable/inappropriate materials/writing even if in an approved area.
 Below is a guideline of what is and is not allowed in residence: